-5.2 Solidarity contribution scheme, flexible contribution scheme or contribution-capital scheme
+5.2 Solidarity contribution scheme, flexible contribution scheme or contribution-capital scheme can make use of the transitional right.

 For information on the content of the solidarity contribution scheme, flexible contribution scheme or contribution-capital scheme see Annex 5.2.